scrabbletank/farhome-rules/rulesdoc.md

 When casting non-damaging spells on allies you add a superior die to the spellcasting roll if you are not one of the targets.

+#### Hexcraft
+*Requires 3 proficiency in occult spells, 12th level*

+You have an innate affinity for the occult.
+You treat the spells _Charming Guise_, _Concealment_, and _Hex_ as cantrips.
+You may cast these spells secretly, giving no visual or audible cue to your spellcasting.

 #### Hidden in Plain Sight
 *Requires proficiency in stealth*